 Allow us to show you how to start implementing principles of learning in the natural environment with an expert and accredited Nature Pedagogue, the founding Director of Natureweavers, an award-winning forest school in Australia.

 First, let’s talk about children and nature.
 We, as humans are born of nature.
 As much as we appreciate and enjoy all that technological progress brought into our lives, we can’t deny or disregard the power of genetic memory.
-Our predecessors relied on nature for their very immediate survival long before we found a way to distance our everyday being from that nurturing connection to the natural world.
+Our predecessors relied on nature for their very immediate survival long before we found a way to distance our every day being from that nurturing connection to the natural world.

 Now we owe to our children and ourselves to make a very purposeful shift to reconsider our attitude towards cooperation between nature and humans.
 We are still pretty much dependent upon it to sustain us in more ways than just physical.
 Nature also feeds our creative, spiritual, and cognitive areas of being.